Show-Me Reindeer at Museum of Transportation

-Robin Luckett, who was visiting the St. Louis area from Chicago, is greeted by one of Santa’s reindeer, Vixen, at The Museum of Transportation.
-Jeremiah Scull of Show-Me Reindeer, LLC, brought Vixen and Donner to the museum on Friday, Nov.
-29. Reindeer will return to the museum, located at 3015 Barrett Station Road in Kirkwood, on Saturday, Dec.
-14, 12 to 4 p.m., and Saturday, Dec.
+Jeremiah Scull of Show-Me Reindeer, LLC, greets Vixen, known for his magic tricks, as William and Henry Smith of Webster Groves look on.
+Santa and his reindeer made a stop at The Museum of Transportation on Friday, Nov.
+29, and will return to the museum, located at 3015 Barrett Station Road in Kirkwood, on Saturday, Dec.
+14, 12 to 4 p.m., and on Saturday, Dec.
 21, 10 a.m. to 1 p.m.
+Vixen shared the pen with reindeer Donner.

 Get the Scoop!